flecs-hub/flecs-dash/README.md

 [flecs.systems.civetweb](https://github.com/flecs-hub/flecs-systems-civetweb) | HTTP server implementation
 [flecs.dash](https://github.com/flecs-hub/flecs-dash) | The dashboard (this project)

-To use the modules, add the module source & header file (from the repository root) to your project.
-Then copy the `etc` directory from `flecs.dash` to your project root.
+1. Add the module source & header file (from the repository root) to your project for each dependency
+2. Copy the `etc` directory from the `flecs.dash` repository to your project root.
+3. Configure a threading implementation in the OS API (see below)

 To add the dashboard to a C application, do:
 ```c